Recurring-Dream-LLC/Complicated/README.md

 Complicated's image source Sketch document, which serves as further documentation of sizing and styling, is available within the app.

-watchOS 8 and Apple Watch Series 7 created new difficulties, with incorrect templates and documentation.
-Version 1.1 shows workarounds.
+New watch releases often create new difficulties, with incorrect Xcode templates and documentation.
+Complicated demonstrates a naming and storage convention that works around outdated templates.